-42. Encourages Member States to ensure regular self-assessments of their domestic nuclear, radiation, transport and waste safety, as well as their emergency preparedness and response

-- 43. Further encourages Member States, including those considering introducing nuclear power or radiation technology, on a voluntary basis, to regularly use advisory services, to host Agency peer review and associated follow-up missions, at appropriate phases, to make findings and outcomes publicly available and to implement recommended actions in a timely manner; - 44.
+- 42. Encourages Member States to ensure regular self-assessments of their domestic nuclear, radiation, transport and waste safety, as well as their emergency preparedness and response measures, taking into account the Agency's self-assessment tools and, on a voluntary basis, to make the outcomes publicly available; - 43.
+Further encourages Member States, including those considering introducing nuclear power or radiation technology, on a voluntary basis, to regularly use advisory services, to host Agency peer review and associated follow-up missions, at appropriate phases, to make findings and outcomes publicly available and to implement recommended actions in a timely manner; - 44.
 Encourages Member States in a position to do so to continue making the necessary expertise available to the Secretariat for IAEA safety peer reviews and advisory services; - 45.
 Requests that the Secretariat continues to provide for and promote the regular interaction of the Peer Review and Advisory Services Committee with Member States and, in close consultation and coordination with Member States, continues to assess and strengthen the overall structure, effectiveness and efficiency of services within the purview of the Committee, and to report to the Board of Governors on the outcomes of this common effort; - 46.
 Requests the Secretariat to continue improving the effectiveness and efficiency of Integrated Regulatory Review Service (IRRS) and Integrated Review Service for Radioactive Waste and Spent Fuel Management, Decommissioning and Remediation (ARTEMIS) peer review missions, including the combined IRRS-ARTEMIS missions which take place when requested by a Member State, using lessons learned from relevant past experiences, in close cooperation with Member States and encourages Member States to request these services as appropriate; - 47.
 Requests the Secretariat to continue to cooperate with Member States and the World Health Organization (WHO) to ensure that the IAEA's Emergency Preparedness Review (EPREV) service coordinates with the WHO's Joint External Evaluations for the International Health Regulations in the area of radiation emergencies;